jesusnoseq/UnityUtils/README.md

 * TextMesh Pro

 ## Authorship
 I try to keep the original authorship of the scripts with links to the source as code comments.
-These links usually lead to stakcoverflow or the unity forum.
+These links usually lead answers.unity.com.

 If any authorship is not well identified or you don't want your script to be here, let me know.